-DETR Please note that the DETR (Department of the Environment, Transport and the Regions) is now known as the DTLR (Department of Transport, Local Government and the Regions).
+DETR Please note that the DETR (Department of the Environment, Transport and the Regions) is now known as changed to the DTLR (Department of Transport, Local Government and the Regions).
+However, the DTLR has also now been superseded.
+The planning function carried out by the DTLR now rests with the Office of the Deputy Prime Minister (ODPM) and transport responsibilities with the Department for Transport (DfT).

 Development There is a legal definition of "development" used in planning which is as follows: "the carrying out of building, engineering, mining or other operations in, on, over or under land, or the making of any material change in the use of any buildings or other land."
 Development control This is the process of determining applications for planning permission undertaken by the local planning authority (or the Secretary of State for Transport, Local Government and the Regions in some cases).